-It is true that some organizers may lose the drive to reach their fundraising goals, especially if it’s not going really well.
+It is true that some organizers may lose the drive to reach their fundraising goals which may complicate executing this online fundraising tip.
 However, the right tool can help you out here too.
 Tools like Funraise gamify P2P fundraising with a leaderboard.
 A little healthy competition goes a long way in keeping them motivated.

 Here’s an example of how Green Dot Public School made P2P fundraising competitive:

 There’s no doubt that a strong social presence is critical for any nonprofit.
 Apart from ads, these platforms allow you to tell your story and spread the word, engage supporters, and drive traffic to your website.

 However, while everyone is focused on strengthening the brand’s social presence, they overlook the social identities of the people that make up the brand.

 Online fundraising tip #3:Grow the social presence of your supporters, staff, and volunteers, encouraging them to take responsibility for the cause.